 You can validate the integrity of the switching system through the Run Diagnostics command.
 This command checks the main board functional sub-systems (memory, communications, appliance control, and the video channels) for each system controller.
-When you select the Run Diagnostics button, you will receive a warning that indicates that all users (remote and local) will be disconnected.
+When you select the Run Diagnostics button, a warning will indicate that all users (remote and local) will be disconnected.
 Click OK to confirm and begin the test.